Bas950/Language-Flag-Colors/README.md

 // Getting the name of a language given its locale const ptName = getName("pt-pt"); // Will return "Portuguese"

+// Getting the flag unicode emoji of a language
-const ptEmoji = getEmoji("pt-pt"); // Will return "🇵🇹"
-const dutchEmoji = getEmoji("dutch"); // Will return "🇳🇱"
-const ukEmoji = getEmoji("United Kingdom"); // Will return "🇬🇧"
+// This method accepts a language's name or locale, or a country's name or code const ptEmoji = getEmoji("pt-pt"); // Will return "🇵🇹" const dutchEmoji = getEmoji("dutch"); // Will return "🇳🇱" const ukEmoji = getEmoji("United Kingdom"); // Will return "🇬🇧"